michkoll/fakenevtx/usecases/README.md

 positional arguments:
-  src           Path to the source Windows EVTX event log file dest          Path to the source Windows EVTX event log file old_username  Old username new_username  New username new_sid       SID of new user
+  src           Path to the source Windows EVTX event log file dest          Path to the destination Windows EVTX event log file old_username  Old username new_username  New username new_sid       SID of new user